** NOTE: This is Part Two of a Troutbitten series on fly fishing for trout through the winter months. The full series is found HERE. **

 And I like this one to wear as a second insulating layer when it’s colder.

 But in the coldest weather?
-Oh my, the nano puff tech is fantastic.
+Oh my, the new style of Primaloft insulated jackets, offered by many different companies, are fantastic.

 A good shell is your final layer.
 It should be windproof, because the winter wind is a thief.
 It cuts through and pulls away stored body heat from your insulated layers if you don’t keep it out.